ongov/ckanext-msal/README.rst

 ..
 Put a description of your extension here:
    What does it do?
 What features does it have?
    Consider including some screenshots or embedding a video!
+A CKAN Extension for Azure Active Directory authentication using `MSAL <https://github.com/AzureAD/microsoft-authentication-library-for-js/wiki/MSAL-Installation>`_, compatible with CKAN 2.9.6 and CKAN 2.9.7.

 ------------
 Requirements